IPWright83/babel_webpack/README.md

-# babel_webpack
+# What is it?

-Basic Babel &amp; Webpack setup for 2019
+A preconfigured Babel & Webpack (+ React) project as a baseline for when create-react-app isn't the right approach